 Nanaimo Airport (YCD) is beside the Island Highway, 18 kilometers south of downtown Nanaimo and five kilometers north of Ladysmith.
-Air Canada Jazz has eight flights a day from Vancouver International Airport.
-Westjet Encore arrives from Calgary daily.
+Air Canada Jazz has seven flights a day from Vancouver International Airport and one from Calgary.
+Westjet Encore arrives from Calgary twice daily and Edmonton once a day.
 Island Express Air (tel.
-1-888-856-6260 or 604-856-6260) has flights from Victoria and Abbotsford to Nanaimo twice daily.
+1-888-856-6260 or 604-856-6260) has flights from Victoria and Abbotsford to Nanaimo four times a day.

 Arriving in Nanaimo Harbour by seaplane is a lot more convenient and fun than landing at the airport on a fixed wing aircraft.
-Both West Coast Air/Harbour Air and Tofino Air use wharves near their offices on the Waterfront Promenade downtown, while Seair Seaplanes and Kenmore Air have bases off Zorkin Road near the Departure Bay Ferry Terminal, about three kilometers north of downtown.
+Both West Coast Air/Harbour Air and Sunshine Coast Air use wharves near their offices on the Waterfront Promenade downtown, while Seair Seaplanes has a base off Zorkin Road near the Departure Bay Ferry Terminal, about three kilometers north of downtown.

 All seaplane flights operate during daylight hours only.
 Pay attention to the baggage limits when booking.
-Kenmore Air allows only 11.5 kilograms of free baggage on their flights, whereas West Coast Air/Harbour Air Seaplanes allow 23 kilos from Vancouver International Airport but only 11.5 kilos from downtown Vancouver.
+West Coast Air/Harbour Air Seaplanes allow 23 kilos from Vancouver International Airport but only 11.5 kilos from downtown Vancouver.
 Seair Seaplanes allows just under 16 kilos on all flights.
 Both checked and carry-on luggage is included in this allowance.
 Overweight baggage is about $2 a kilo, if available, and may not travel on the same flight.
 Ask about free parking at the terminals, if required.

 BC Ferries has three routes to Nanaimo: